SamuelRahwa/King_County_Multiple_Linear_Regression/README.md

 * Data Exploration
 * Data Cleaning
-* Creating a subset dataframe to answer business questions
-    - Logging continuous variables
-    - Scaling non-continuous features
+* Feature Engineering
+    - Replacing Missing or NAN values
+    - Selected columns
 * Using statsmodels to run our Multiple Linear Regression
+    - Logging and Scaling features
-    - Checking the assumptions of our linear regression
+* Checking the assumptions of our linear regression
-    - Creating Visualizations to confirm if the mathematically tests are in line with the "eye test"
+* Creating Visualizations to confirm if the statistically tests are in line with the "eye test"

 ## Results

+This model had 14 input features: Sqft_living_log, Sqft_lot15_log, Sqft_living15_log, Bedrooms_scaled, Bathrooms_scaled , Floors_scaled, Waterfront_scaled, View_scaled, Condition_scaled, Grade_scaled, Age_scaled, Year_sold_scaled, Renovated_scaled and Month_sold_scaled.

-Our final model had an r-squared of 0.597.
-This model did not violate the linearity assumption (p = 0.8494), but it did violate the normality (p < 0.001) and homoscedasticity (p < 0.001) assumptions.
-Based on the variance inflaction factor metric, it did not violate the independence assumption.
+It had an r-squared of 0.606.
+This model did not violate the linearity assumption (p = 0.5559), but it did violate the normality (p < 0.001) and homoscedasticity (p < 0.001) assumptions.
+Based on the variance inflaction factor metric, it did not violate the independence assumption for 13 of the features.

 However, the Q-Q Plot shows the points falling along a straight line, which provide strong evidence that these numbers truly did come from a normal distribution.

-Finally, the residual scatter plot appears to meet homoscedasticity assumption since the scores appear to be concentrated in the center (about the 0 point) and distributed in a rough rectangularly pattern.
+Finally, the residual scatter plot appears to meet homoscedasticity assumption since the scores appear to be concentrated in the center (about the 0 point) and distributed in a rough rectangularly pattern

 ### Q-Q Plot
 ![graph1](https://github.com/SamuelRahwa/My-First-Linear-Regression/blob/main/images/Q-Q%20Plot.png)